 Frosty appearance on parts.
 Could be the beginning of underfill.

-The first material to enter an injection mould; so called because in passing through a sprue orifice it is cooled below the effective molding temperature.
+The first material to enter an injection mold; so called because in passing through a sprue orifice it is cooled below the effective molding temperature.

-Space provided directly opposite the sprue opening in an injection mould to trap the cold slug.
+Space provided directly opposite the sprue opening in an injection mold to trap the cold slug.

-A mould that is open when the material is introduced and which shapes the material by heat and by the pressure of closing.
+A mold that is open when the material is introduced and which shapes the material by heat and by the pressure of closing.

-A foreign substance in the material such as metal, cardboard or another material.
+A foreign substance in the material such as metal, cardboard or other matter.

 For a container, the shape in which various cross-sections have a common center.